Caring for a Snake Plant / Mother-in-Law's Tongue / Sansevieria

 Snake plants grow well in small pots and discourage over repotting.
 However, it necessarily needs a repot after a specific time as nutrients are depleted from the soil.
 Repotting of snake plants encourages their growth in an ample and fresh potting mix.
 If roots emerge from the drainage holes or the plant looks unstable in the current spot, divide and repot them in a new pot.
 Commonly, snake plants require repotting annually.
 Terracotta pots are highly recommended for repotting due to optimum moisture absorption ratio.

 The division method is advised for the propagation of snake plants.
 For this purpose, pull the entire plant out of the soil and cut from the underneath horizontal rhizomes.
 Shift it to the new potting medium and leave it planted there until the new snake plant starts growing roots.
 The best soil for snake plants is a chunky soil mix that is well aerated and drains freely.
-If propagation is carried out in water then don’t forget to change the water regularly.
+If propagation is carried out in water (this can be done using a propagation station) then don’t forget to change the water regularly.
 Otherwise, the plant growth won't be optimal, plus rotting can occur with the cuttings turning yellow.

 Overall, snake plants are an easy pick as a plant grower’s top friendly houseplants and are highly recommended for plant beginners as it requires less attention and has a more forgiving nature than other plants.